howesa/CHI22-CogMod-Tutorial/README.md

 5. In the top left corner click on the "+ New" button again.
 6. This time click on "More" at the bottom of the pop-up.
 7. Click on "Google Colaboratory" to create a new notebook in Colab.
-8. Open the notebook
-9. Paste the following lines into the code cell (a long black text window) in the notebook:
+9. Paste the following lines into the code cell (a long text window) in the notebook:

 ```
   from google.colab import drive